ramazanabylkassov/aviation_stack_project/README.md

 7. **Visualization**: Google Looker Studio

 ## Reproducibility
-1. Run the main Terraform file (in the Terraform directory) with all the set configurations for initiating the Google Clou Platform (Composer, GCS, BQ).
+1. Run the [main.tf](terraform/main.tf) file (in the Terraform directory) with all the set configurations for initiating the Google Cloud Platform (Composer, GCS, BQ).
 2. Use the [`ci_cd.yml`](.github/workflows/ci_cd.yml) file inside the `.github/workflow` directory to set up CI/CD with your GitHub repository and Google Composer.
 3. Upload the DAG and utility Python scripts located in the `dag` directory to your repository.